grayd4/WebcamScraper/README.md

 pip install opencv-python

-Set up task scheduler to run this program at 1 pm and 1 am pacific time, for midnight and noon mountain time
+Set up task scheduler to run runWebcamScraper.bat at 1 pm and 1 am pacific time, for midnight and noon mountain time